HazelnutStudio/Hazelbot/README.md

 Responds whenever hazelbot detects a yes/no question directed at her.
 Fill this one with various yes or no answers

 ### `hazelbot.txt`
-Responds to any message containing the word "hazelbot".
+Responds to any message containing the bot's username.

 ### `let there be cabbits.txt`
 Responds whenever a message matches "Let there be cabbits!".
 Not case-sensitive.

 ### `ping.txt`
 Responds whenever you ping Hazelbot.
-Currently this is hardcoded to only respond when you ping the official Hazelbot.

 ### `silksong.txt`
 Responds to any message containing the word "silksong"